pixolith/webpack-plugins/packages/webpack-assets-copy-plugin/README.md

-# Webpack Assets Copy Plugin
+# Webpack Assets Copy Plugin (Shopware 6 Administration)

 ## How to use